vigneswara-propelo/harness-core/README.md

 1. Setup your harness email to the git config.
 You can do it globally or just for the portal repo:

-    `git config --global user.name "FirstName LastName"`
+    `git config --global user.email "email@harness.io"`

     or just for portal with

-    `git config user.name "FirstName LastName"`
+    `git config user.email "email@harness.io"`

 2. Setup your name to the git config.
 We are using First and Last name.
 Please make sure you use the same spelling as you did for your github account.

+    `git config --global user.name "FirstName LastName"`

+    or just for portal with

+    `git config user.name "FirstName LastName"`

+3. Install git hooks.
+Portal comes with a set of convenient productivity booster set of hooks.
+For security reasons they cannot be enabled automatically.
+   To do so execute the following command from the root of already cloned locally repo:

+    `toolset/git-hooks/install.sh`

+    NOTE: if you clone the repo to another location you will have to do this again.
+On the other side you will be getting fixes and updates with no extra effort.

 ### Build